What is a Mastopexy?

 Please ensure you have arranged someone to drive you home after your surgery and to help you out at home for a few days.
 To reduce risk of bleeding and bruising please make sure to:

-- Avoid aspirin (or similar) and Vitamin E two weeks before surgery.
+- Avoid pain relievers and Vitamin E two weeks before surgery.
 Panadol, and vitamins B and C are safe to use.
 Alcohol is to be avoided also.

 - Inform your surgeon if you take any herbal medicines that may affect clotting and the anesthetic.